zerynth/partner-blueprint/README.md

   `from namespace.libname import module`.
 It is therefore not possible for namespaces and libnames to start with numbers or to contain special symbols (apart from underscore).
 - *git_pointer*: the short url where the library repo can be found.
 It is formatted as `github://github-account//repo`.
   For this repo, the git_pointer would be `github://zerynth/partner-blueprint`.
+For a forked one, with custom name, it could be `github://partnername/zerynth-partnername-libname`.
 - *title*: the title of the library.
 It will be shown in the Zerynth package manager.
 - *description*: a longer description of the library.
 It will be indexed to be searched in Zerynth Studio.
 - *keywords*: a list of (max) 5 keywords that will be used to index the library in Zerynth Studio.